 The dining room is the first thing you see when you walk through the front door so I thought it might be a fun place to make a big statement.
-This Capiz shell chandelier did the trick.
+This Capiz shell chandelier did the trick!
 New French Oak floors replaced the old orangeish floors.
 I selected a more primitive or rugged table and chairs to play off of the formal walls to achieve a more comfortable feel.
 Painted the walls Provence Crème by Benjamin Moore.

-Yep yep.
+Yep yep!
 This is a show stopper!
-I would give you the wall color but you’ll have to hire me first.
-My client’s love this room and it is a far cry from where it started!
+I would give you the wall color but you'll have to hire me first!
+My clients love this room and it is a far cry from where it started!!

-At first my client didn’t want to redo the sunroom but after they lived there awhile the space was one of their favorites for morning reading.
-So, lucky me got to give it a nice overhaul of that room.
+At first my client didn’t want to redo the sunroom but after they lived there awhile the space became one of their favorites for morning reading.
+So, lucky me got to give it a nice overhaul.
 I wanted to paint it green since you see so much blue sky because blue and green are so pretty against each other in nature.
 Went with a small, white slip covered sofa by Lee and a small scaled chair in the accent color.
 I’m glad these client’s like fun chandeliers because this little Bohemian jewel adds a lot of personality.
 The little mirrored scatter tables are perfect for them because they can move them around and set their laptop or coffee or wine on them.
 The swing in the corner is the best!
 Or maybe the lamb’s fur throw is the best part.
-I think they are set up for some great conversations in that little gem of a room
+I think they are set up for some great conversations in that little gem of a room.